0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## Aca-Shell-A

+{: .box-note}
-{: .box-note}It's never a bad idea to brush up on those linux skills or even learn some new ones before you set off on this adventure!
+It's never a bad idea to brush up on those linux skills or even learn some new ones before you set off on this adventure!
 Connect with nc 2018shell.picoctf.com 6903.

 **Solution:**